 To learn more about 401(k)s with Roth deferrals, read: Types of 401(k) plans

-Roth IRA vs Roth 401(k) for high earners
+Roth IRA vs 401(k) Roth contributions for high earners

-A common vehicle for individuals saving for retirement, the Roth IRA is similar to the Roth solo 401(k) in that they both use after-tax dollars, meaning that the account owner doesn’t have to pay income taxes when they receive distributions.
-Beyond the shared name, a key distinction between Roth IRA and Roth 401(k)s plan is that the latter does not have an income limit.
+A common vehicle for individuals saving for retirement, the Roth IRA is similar to the solo 401(k) that allows Roth contributions in that they both use after-tax dollars, meaning that the account owner doesn’t have to pay income taxes when they receive distributions.
+Beyond the shared name, a key distinction between Roth IRA and a 401(k) that allows Roth contributions is that the latter does not have an income limit.

-As established by the IRS, individuals with an adjusted gross income (AGI) of more than $153,000 in 2023—or married couples filing jointly with an AGI of $218,000—aren’t eligible for Roth IRA contributions.
-Roth solo 401(k) plans do not have income limits.
-Combined that with higher contribution limits compared to Roth IRAs, and Roth 401(k)s can be attractive for high earners.
+As established by the IRS, individuals with an adjusted gross income (AGI) of more than $161,000 in 2024—or married couples filing jointly with an AGI of $240,000—aren’t eligible for Roth IRA contributions.
+Solo 401(k) plans that allow Roth contributions do not have income limits.
+Combine that with higher contribution limits compared to Roth IRAs, 401(k)s with a Roth feature can be attractive for high earners.

 What are the contribution limits for a solo 401(k)?